VenuPabbuleti/FPGA-IMPLEMENTATION/09_UP COUNTER USING PUSH BUTTONS/README.md

 # INCREMENTOR OR UP COUNTER USING PUSH BUTTONS

+## Project Overview
+Leveraging Verilog HDL and Xilinx Vivado, I designed an up counter that increments its value with each press of a push button and displays the current count using the board's LEDs.

+## Understanding the Up Counter
+An up counter is a fundamental digital circuit that counts upward in binary with each clock pulse or button press.
+It’s widely used in various digital systems for tasks such as event counting, time measurement, and more.

+## FPGA Implementation
+**1.Verilog Design:** I wrote Verilog code to define the up counter's behavior, ensuring it increments the count with each button press.

+**2.Button Debouncing:** To ensure reliable operation, I implemented debounce logic.
+This filters out any noise or bouncing signals from the push buttons, ensuring accurate counting.

+**3.LED Display:** The current count is displayed on the Nexys4 DDR board’s LEDs, providing a clear visual representation of the counter’s state.

+## Interactive Learning
+By using LEDs for output display and push buttons for input, this project offers an engaging, hands-on learning experience in digital logic design and FPGA programming.

 => Here,Implementation of 3 bit up counter

 => Input is Push button